getporter/operator/docs/content/install.md

 ```

 Install the operator into the porter-operator-system namespace:
-* NOTE: Use your custom namespace if you want to install to a different one by adding **--param operatorNamespace=your-namespace-name**
+* NOTE: Use your alternate namespace if you want to install to a different one by adding **--param operatorNamespace=your-namespace-name**
 ```
 porter install porterops -c porterops -r ghcr.io/getporter/porter-operator:v0.8.0
 ```